+For the sake of spoilers, the above is all I can reveal about the film’s plot.
+I will state the film’s genre is a thriller with added sci-fi elements.
 As a plot, the film gets right into it.
 The audience is given a great understanding of what has just happened with Elizabeth.
-Elements such as arriving at her new home while still in her wedding dress is only one example of minor details we are given for the sake of time.
-The film’s setup is excellent, and I honestly couldn’t fault it, but once Elizabeth begins to get bored, as an audience, we all know what’s coming.
-Based on Abbie Lee’s performance alone, I started to formulate ideas about the film’s twists, and one of my theories turned out to be correct.
-This was disappointing to me when the film is trying to build up a big mystery and suspense.
-The film’s pace does tend to drag on in the 2nd act during which I felt that the film wasn’t going in any solid direction.
-Thankfully this picks up in the third act when the plot attempts to bring more twists and turns and managed to regain some of my engagement.
-Because of the film’s direction, the film feels more of a slow-paced burn rather than a fast-paced, suspenseful thriller (even more so in the second act).
+Elements such as arriving at her new home while still in her wedding dress are one example of minor details we are given for the sake of time.
+The film’s setup is excellent, and I honestly couldn’t fault it, but as an audience member, we all know what’s coming once Elizabeth begins to get bored.
+Based on Abbie Lee’s performance alone, I started formulating ideas about the film’s twists, and one of my theories was correct.
+This disappointed me when the film tried to build up a big mystery and suspense.
+The film’s pace does tend to drag on in the 2nd act, during which I felt that the film wasn’t going in any solid direction.
+Thankfully, this picks up in the third act when the plot attempts to bring more twists and turns and manages to regain some of my engagement.
+Because of the film’s direction, the film feels more like a slow-paced burn than a fast-paced, suspenseful thriller (even more so in the second act).

 While it makes sense to have Elizabeth as a leading character in this film, the performance from Abbie Lee is relatively average.
 I’ll clarify and say she isn’t horrible here or terrific, but it’s merely a performance that is nothing new when I compare it to other films with similar plots and setups.
 A more enjoyable performance was given by Elizabeth’s Husband, played by Ciaran Hinds.
 His character continually arouses suspicions and gives off a somewhat “I’m evil” vibe whenever he is present on the screen.